peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

 Specifies what kind of data a message body is.

 A media type consists of a top-level type (the general category of the data), a subtype (the specific type), and an optional list of parameters.
-For example, the media type `text/plain; charset = utf-8`  is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses the character set UTF-8, a form of Unicode ("charset=utf-8").
+For example, the media type `text/plain; charset = utf-8`  is a text media type ("text"), namely, a plain text type ("plain"), and the parameters say that the data uses UTF-8, a Unicode character encoding ("charset=utf-8").
 Other top-level types include "audio", "video", and "application".

 This type is immutable, meaning its values can't be changed once it' s created.
 To create a changeable media type object, use the MediaTypeBuilder class.